rpkeenan/simim_public/README.md

 Change Log
 ----------
 Version 0.3.6
-- Correct critical but in downloading TNG simulation data
+- Correct critical bug in downloading TNG simulation data

 Version 0.3.5
 - Update ascii loader for UniverseMachine to use less memory and hopefully run faster